 "Later on I also replaced the spark plug wires, sparks, distributor cap, front knuckle seals (which was done with a kit from Federal Mogul, great kit!) and some other miscellaneous stuff.
 Man, is it fun to drive around town!
 Future projects include PTO/winch assembly, overdrive, and halftop (it came with the full soft top, bows, and doors when bought), and refurbushing of the ventilating windshield (I have the frame, but have some parts missing, like channels and side brackets)."

-Jorge has also restored a canvas half top and installed it: see a rear view and a side view (50K JPEGs.)
+Jorge also sent this rear view with the soft top on, and a right side view (100K JPEG).
+He has since restored a canvas half top and installed it: see a rear view and a side view (50K JPEGs.)

 Perhaps originally a foreign aid military Jeep, this '65 3B belongs to Barry Cotton in Vientiane, Lao PDR (Laos).
 He says, "The Hurricane engine has been replaced by a 1984 Toyota Hi-lux engine.
 For your information, parts are quite easy to obtain here in Vientiane and there are a large number of Jeeps; I have seen at least 20 CJ-3Bs.
 It is running very well and I am slowly making it better.
 Beats a new BMW anyday!"

 "I live in Rio de Janeiro, Brazil.
 I have a M606 which I restored recently.
 The serial number is 8105 130227 and the date of delivery is 1-65.
-In the dashboard data plate there are some other information including the Contract Number, which says: DA.20.113.AMC.03894T.
-Can you help me with that?
-What does it mean?"
+In the dashboard data plate there are some other information including the Contract Number, which says: DA.20.113.AMC.03894T."

 See photos from the left rear and rear view (40K JPEGs).
 Also a couple of nice action shots -- left front and front view (100K JPEGs) -- without the military detailing but with a hot-weather radiator overflow bottle.